 In our testing, the EX9220's image quality was somewhat subpar when it came to watching movies.
 It struggled to produce dark blacks, and thus scenes that were supposed to be dark often looked somewhat washed out.
-It also often lent a reddish tint to skin tones, and colors, in general, weren't as vibrant as on top scoring models like the BenQ HT2050.
+It also often lent a reddish tint to skin tones, and colors, in general, weren't as vibrant as on top-scoring models.
 The 16:10 aspect ratio also is not ideal for movies, most of which are presented in a 16:9 ratio.
-The resolution is full high definition, so pictures look crisp, but the lack of rich colors robs you of the cinematic feel you're probably looking for if you're willing to spend $800 on a projector.
-If want a projector to anchor your home theater rig your money could be better spent elsewhere (like the BenQ HT2050 or the Epson Home Cinema 2040).
+The resolution is full high definition, so pictures look crisp, but the lack of rich colors robs you of the cinematic feel you're probably looking for if you're willing to spend this amount of money on a projector.
+If you want a projector to anchor your home theater rig your money could be better spent elsewhere.

 Ease of Use